-The Certificate of Accomplishment is designed to provide recognition of completion of certain approved courses or modules of courses offered through a particular technical program.
-This certification is designed for the occasional and or part time student who does not plan to complete an AAS degree or a Certificate of Achievement.
+The Certificate of Accomplishment is designed to provide recognition of completion of certain approved courses or small modules of courses offered through a particular technical program.
+This certification is designed for the occasional or part-time student that does not plan to complete an AAS degree or a Certificate of Achievement.

-BBCC upon request by application, may issue a Certificate of Accomplishment upon successful completion of the following approved modules with an earned minimum grade of 2.0 for each course.
-Individual or substituted courses may be certificated upon approval by the MMT program advisor.
+BBCC upon request by application, may issue Certificates of Accomplishment upon successful completion of the following approved modules with an earned minimum grade of 2.0 for each course.
+Individual or substituted courses may be certificated upon approval by the IET program advisor.